Discography of Sibelius symphony cycles: Precursors: 1930–1947

-Complete Sibelius cycles: 1952–present
+Sibelius cycles: 1952–present

 Complete cycles

 In 1953, the Swedish conductor Sixten Ehrling and the Stockholm Radio Orchestra completed the first recorded Sibelius cycle.

 Paavo Berglund recorded the cycle four times.
 His earliest, with the Bournemouth Symphony Orchestra in 1977, was the first by a Finn.

 Although early advocates from the 1930s and 1940s had conducted many of Sibelius's symphonies from gramophone, none of these Sibelians recorded all seven.
 In February 1952, Metronome (the United States distributor was Mercury) and Decca each began cycles: the former enlisted the Swedish conductor Sixten Ehrling and the Stockholm Radio Orchestra (now the Royal Stockholm Philharmonic Orchestra), whereas the latter employed the English conductor Anthony Collins and the London Symphony Orchestra.
 For his cycle, Ehrling visited Sibelius at Ainola on 10 June 1952, "loaded with practical questions concerning interpretation and the composer's intentions"; but Sibelius's demurred, refusing to "confine the interpretations of his music to any specific edicts; each artist must be allowed to work according to his capacity and imagination".
 Ehrling outpaced Collins, completing his Sibelius cycle—history's first—in January 1953; Collins finished two years later in January 1955.
 These would be the only two cycles completed in Sibelius's lifetime.

 Both the Ehrling and the Collins cycles were recorded in mono; the Japanese conductor Akeo Watanabe and Japan Philharmonic Orchestra were the first to stereo, completing their cycle for Nippon Columbia in 1962 (the United States distributor was Epic).
-A patriotic milestone arrived in June 1977 when the Finnish conductor Paavo Berglund became the first of Sibelius's countrymen to record the cycle (with the Bournemouth Symphony Orchestra, EMI).
+A patriotic milestone arrived in June 1977, when the Finnish conductor Paavo Berglund became the first of Sibelius's countrymen to record the cycle (with the Bournemouth Symphony Orchestra, EMI).
 Ten years later in July 1987, the Helsinki Philharmonic Orchestra became the first Finnish ensemble to complete the cycle (with Berglund, EMI).

 The sortable table below contains all commercial recordings of the complete Sibelius cycle.
 To date, it has been recorded 51 times by 36 conductors (of whom 12 are or were Finns, Sibelius's countrymen) and 35 orchestras (three Finnish).
 In terms of superlatives, Berglund (1977, 1987, 1997, 1998) holds the record for the most cycles by a conductor.
 The record for an ensemble is jointly held by the London Symphony Orchestra (1955, 1994, 2008), the Japan Philharmonic Orchestra (1962, 1981, 2013), the Finnish Radio Symphony Orchestra (1989, 1993, 2014), the Gothenburg Symphony Orchestra (1985, 2005, 2024), and the Helsinki Philharmonic Orchestra (1987, 2004, 2025), at three apiece.
-Finally, among record labels, Decca has produced a record six cycles (Collins, 1955; Maazel, 1968; Davis, 1976; Ashkenazy, 1984; Blomstedt, 1995; Mäkelä, 2021).
+Finally, among record labels, Decca has produced a record five cycles (Collins, 1955; Maazel, 1968; Ashkenazy, 1984; Blomstedt, 1995; and Mäkelä, 2021).